-(See Supplementary Table 3).
-These findings can be attributed to higher tobacco taxes and strict smokefree legislation in England than Japan, which are aspects of tobacco control policies (see Supplementary Table 4).
-First, as previously mentioned, the retail price of tobacco is substantially higher in England than in Japan, 11 which may, in turn, maximize the social network effect on smoking cessation.
-Second, the legislation that was introduced in the United Kingdom in 2007 requires all indoor public places to be smoke-free environments. ^{21,32} In contrast, the smoke-free legislation that is in effect in Japan^{21,33} allows people to smoke in indoor public spaces.
-Therefore, it is speculated that English smokers who are less socially isolated may be more likely to quit smoking than their Japanese counterparts because of strict tobacco control policies as shown in Supplementary Table 4.
+(see eTable 4).
+First, as previously mentioned, the retail price of tobacco is substantially higher in England than in Japan,11 which may, in turn, maximize the social network effect on smoking cessation.
+Second, the legislation that was introduced in the United Kingdom in 2007 requires all indoor public places to be smoke-free environments.^{21,32} In contrast, the smoke-free legislation that is in effect in Japan^{21,33} allows people to smoke in indoor public spaces.
+Therefore, it is speculated that English smokers who are less socially isolated may be more likely to quit smoking than their Japanese counterparts because of strict tobacco control policies, as shown in eTable 4.
 In this context, smoking is considered a macro-level norm in countries where tobacco control policies are more lenient.
 Thus, Japan must enact tobacco-control policies that necessitate an increase in the taxes applicable to tobacco and stricter smoke-free legislation to promote smoking cessation.
 On the other hand, policies for social isolation also matter.
-A systematic review suggested that group- or communitybased intervention programs are essential for tackling social isolation.34 Moreover, another recent systematic review reported that group-based smoking cessation programs were more effective than self-help programs.35 In addition to our findings, these studies potentially indicate that interventions for social isolation are effective for smoking cessation among older people.
+A systematic review suggested that group- or community-based intervention programs are essential for tackling social isolation.34 Moreover, another recent systematic review reported that group-based smoking cessation programs were more effective than self-help programs.35 In addition to our findings, these studies potentially indicate that interventions for social isolation are effective for smoking cessation among older people.
 Future studies are expected to substantiate this.